California Leaders Comment on Equal Pay

 Congresswoman Zoe Lofgren

-As one of 83 female Members of Congress, I actively support efforts to make womens issues part of the national political agenda, and support the key concept of equal pay for women.
-Equal Pay Day is important because it draws attention to the injustice of women being paid not quite 80% of the dollar paid to men.
+As one of the female Members of Congress, I actively support efforts to make womens issues part of the national political agenda, and support the key concept of equal pay for women.
+Equal Pay Day is important because it draws attention to the injustice of women being paid about 80% of the dollar paid to men.

 Santa Clara County Supervisor Joe Simitian